maxtkc/mvths-wiki/docs/005-the-power-bus.rst

 Exercise:
 ~~~~~~~~~

 Rebuild the following circuit on your breadboard, but this time use the power and ground buses as described above.
+NOTE: The best way to connect power and ground to your board is using the alligator connectors and long jumpwires as described in the previous lesson.

 .. image:: images/image90.png